-I therefore most respectfully submit this case to your favorable consideration, and ask that you transmit the same to Congress, with such recommendation as, in your judgment, the evidence justifies.
+I therefore most respectfully submit this case to your favorable conderation, and ask that you transmit the same to Congress, with such recommendation as, in your judgment, the evidence justifies.

-I have the honor to be, very respectfully, your obedient servant,
+I have the honor to be, very respectfully, your obedient servant, GEO.
+W. VICKROY,

-GEO.
-H. VICKROY, Superintendent.
+Superintendent.

-Subscribed and sworn before me this 2d day of December, 1872.
-[SEAL.]
-J. MCKENNEY,
+Subscribed and sworn to before me this 2d day of December, 1872.
+J. MCKENNEY, SEAL.]